leojuvonen/python-fpl-analysis-and-optimization/README.md

 Lastly three approaches for optimizing a team will be conducted.
 The first approach is to maximize the full 15 player squad.
 The second approach will be to only maximize the points of the players that are on the field, minimizing any wasted points on the bench.
 Lastly a hybrid where there will be some efficient players on the bench in case of injurys, but the main focus is on the players that will be on the field.

 ## Tools
 The tool used in this project is Python.
 This analysis is mainly designed to help me familiarize myself with Python and it's capabilities in data analysis.
-The packages used are pandas, statsmodels and matplotlib.
+The packages used are pandas, statsmodels, requests, unicodedata and pulp.

 ## Data Source
 The data used in this analysis is from vaastav's Github: https://github.com/vaastav/Fantasy-Premier-League/